 The cost of accounts receivables financing comes down to three things: how long it takes your customer to pay, your lender’s fees and your quoted factor rate.

 To help you understand this cost structure, let’s walk through an accounts receivable financing example.

 Accounts Receivable Financing Example

-Joan’s Custom Jewelry receives a 70-percent advance for an invoice totaling $15,000.
+Joan’s Custom Jewelry receives an 80-percent advance for an invoice totaling $15,000.